tawnyalee/C769-ROM3/_build/html/_sources/task2_ROM3.md

 - The required depth of detail is up to the *subjectivity* of the evaluator.
 Though summaries are typically short, there is no penalty for *too much* detail.
 ```

+### A1: Problem Summary

+Summarize the IT problem.
+Provide context to understand the problem, e.g., details about the client and their situation.

+### A2: IT Solution

+Summarize the solution and why the solution will fix the problem from A1.

+### A3 and A3a: Implementation Plan and Justification of Plan

+Summarize the implemetation plan detailed in section E (Methodology).
+The summary should:

+- Outline specific steps
+- Identify who will implement each step
+- Justify why the plan is appropiate (A3a), e.g., why do this plan instead of another one?

 (task2:B)=

-## Sections B and B1: Review of Other Work & Works Informing Design
+## B and B1: Review of Other Work & Works Informing Design

 :::{sidebar} Watch
 <iframe src="https://wgu.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=84af12b9-96da-41dc-b9ee-ac400141ba80&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" title="B and B1: Other Works" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" class="center" alt= "Title screen for video.">
 </iframe>
-This video was created for ROM2, but is still relevant to this version, ROM3.
+This video was created for ROM2 but is still relevant for ROM3.
 :::